 The simplest indicators of Bitcoin’s dominance is market capitalization & price.
 Alt-cryptos pale in comparison.

 This is not to say that all other cryptos are completely useless.
 Many have created some incredible systems and will be around for a long time, but none can currently compete with Bitcoin in any meaningful way.
 Be vigilant when considering the 1000’s of alt-cryptos.
 For every useful token there are another nine looking to scam naïve investors.
 Always consider this: what use-case do they offer?
 And, what events could possibly transpire that could lead it to surpassing Bitcoin as the #1 cryptocurrency?
 My answer to the second question is unequivocally, “nothing!”.

 A Final Thought

 Hindsight is our gift and our curse.
 The incredible rise of Bitcoin could not have been seen by many (regardless of the underlying fundamentals – markets rarely react fast on fundamentals).
 Through its early years in obscurity to the insanely volatile periods, few would have had the guts to buy early and hold out for the $1000 mark.
 Yet here we find ourselves and $1500/BTC seems self-evident.
 Similarly so, a $5k, $10k, $100k and even a $1-million Bitcoin will suddenly appear self evident.

 Again, I believe the nominal value is somewhat arbitrary when compared to the social value of Bitcoin, however, price is still very important because it acts as our scorecard in the game we play known as ‘the economy’.
 The broader point that these price prophecies are trying to convey is that we will eventually reach a tipping point – a total systems shift.
 The timing of this is impossible to predict but it certainly will come, and will come as a result of a psychological shift in society’s thinking and its understanding of money.
-As a social construct, Bitcoin is the most fair and democratic money ever created.
+As a social construct, Bitcoin is the most fair and egalitarian money ever created.
 Our tipping point is simply the moment when the people of the world decide to choose Bitcoin over the Dollar.